-- 8. Section 15.3.1, "Propagation of Security Identity in EJBTM Calls".
-Explicitly mentioned the Servlet.init and Servlet.destroy. - Added generic in ServletRequestWrapper, ServletResponseWrapper and HandlesTypes. - 10.
-Javadoc of HttpServletResponse.sendRedirect: Supported network-path reference. - 11.
+- 23. Added generic in ServletRequestWrapper, ServletResponseWrapper and HandlesTypes. - 24.
+Javadoc of HttpServletResponse.sendRedirect: Supported network-path reference. - 25.
 Add new methods ServletRequest.getContentLengthLong and ServletResponse.setContentLengthLong.

 A.2 Changes since Servlet 3.0 Proposed Final Draft

 - Re-factored some of the Async APIs moved addAsyncListener to AsyncContext and renamed it to addListener.
 Moved setAsyncTimeout to AsyncContext and renamed it to setTimeout. - 2.
 Clarified some of the semantics around concurrent access to the request and response in async processing. - 3.
 Updated pluggability rules for resource reference elements. - 4.
 Added a new annotation @ServletSecurity (and associated annotation for the fields) for defining security as opposed to re-using the @RolesAllowed, @PermitAll, @DenyAll